-Our Story of Affordable Care in Sandy Spring, MD
+Our Story in Sandy Spring, MD

 By the end of its first year of operation, Friends House was already thriving, with a beauty parlor, a hobby room and a minibus for handy transport.
 Friends House saw to it that the seniors they served had entertainment almost every evening, and there was singing every week.
 By January of 1968, there were already very few vacancies in the first 100 apartments.